How to Learn Construction On My Own

 If you’re interested in learning more about construction, you can find construction classes at VDCI.
 The Virtual Design and Construction Institute (VDCI) is an accredited educator that provides comprehensive online training in a range of construction-related tools and topics.

 Those interested in learning construction basics can enroll in the Construction Fundamentals Course Bundle.
 This beginner-level program provides participants with training in all the core elements of the building construction process, from preliminary site work to final installations.
 This bundle includes six courses that prepare participants to work with all major systems and materials in a building.
-Students acquire basic construction terminology and the steps for constructing a building.
-This set of classes includes a free 1-on-1 individual training session.
+Students acquire basic construction terminology and learn the steps involved in constructing a building.
+The bundle also includes a free 1-on-1 individual training session.

 The VDCI also offers a Construction Estimator Course.
 This introductory-level program is led by a professional Construction Estimator with real-world experience creating cost estimates.
-Participants devote several weeks to exploring the different types of estimates and how they are organized.
-Students study the reason for offering estimates, the tools available to assist with this process, and the skills needed to provide accurate estimates.
-All participants complete a graded project.
+Participants spend several weeks exploring different types of estimates and how they are organized.
+Students learn the purpose of estimating, the tools used in the process, and the skills needed to generate accurate cost estimates.
+All participants complete a graded project as part of the course.

 Aspiring construction professionals can also enroll in VDCI’s Blueprint Reading Fundamentals Course Bundle.
-This set of self-paced courses offers expert instruction in basic blueprint reading skills for use in commercial or residential construction projects.
-This comprehensive class requires several weeks of on-demand study.
-Coursework is taught by a licensed Architect and includes basic training in scale, drawing types, and specifications for mixed-use projects.
-This class is intended to help professionals like Engineering Interns, Architects, Drafters, and Designers understand and interpret blueprints.
-By course completion, participants will be able to independently navigate a set of construction documents.
-This class includes a free 1-on-1 bonus training session.
+This set of self-paced courses offers expert instruction in basic blueprint reading skills for use in commercial and residential construction projects.
+This comprehensive program requires several weeks of on-demand study.
+Taught by a licensed Architect, the coursework includes foundational training in scale, drawing types, and specifications for mixed-use projects.
+The class is designed to help professionals such as Engineering Interns, Architects, Drafters, and Designers understand and interpret construction documents.
+By the end of the course, participants will be able to independently navigate a complete set of blueprints.
+A free 1-on-1 bonus training session is also included.

 How to Learn Construction